 Fourth, do some research about places offering internships.
-Check out the WILL/WGST Internship Site.
-Check out LIONSPRO (through Career Services).
-Check out the https://celr.tcnj.edu/internship-opportunities/ Internship Opportunities listed by the Center for Engaged Learning and Research.
+Check out the WILL/WGSS Internship Site.
+Check out Career Services.
+Check out the Internship Opportunities listed by the Center for Engaged Learning and Research.
 Talk to anybody you know who is working in a field that interests you.

 Some Tips . . .